rubsuadav/django-rect-scrapping-firebase/README.md

 ### NOTE:

-You need to have a firebase account and create a project to use this project and put the credentials in the local_settings.py file, IF YOU DON'T HAVE A FIREBASE ACCOUNT, YOU CAN'T RUN THE API SERVER
+<p>You need to have a firebase account and create a project to use this project
+and put the credentials in the local_settings.py file, IF YOU DON'T HAVE A FIREBASE ACCOUNT, YOU CAN'T RUN THE API SERVER</p>

 ## NOTE2:

-You need to activate the authentication method with email and password in the firebase console.
+<p>You need to activate the authentication method with email and password in the
+firebase console.
 Also, install the stripe/firestore-stripe-payments extension in your firebase project using a stripe SECRET_KEY.
-Follow the instructions on the extension page.
+Follow the instructions on the extension page.</p>